The U.S. government doesn’t allow gun ownership by marijuana growers and users.

-Guys working the counter were armed, with guns in side and waist holsters.
-Some wearing two guns.
+Guys working the counter were armed, with guns in side holders and waist holsters.

 They looked nervous, and mean.

-Then I took a gun safety course that showed me just how damned loud guns are, even with Remington hearing protectors on.
+I also took a gun safety course that showed me just how damned loud guns are, even with Remington hearing protectors on.